sixswordstudio/Education/College/0 - January 2025 - Classes/GNED 1437 - History of Western Civilization/GNED1437 - Week 1 Notes.md

 - Evidence of deeds

 Anything to do with humans that happened before this second is history.
-Root of the word "Histoire"
+Root of the word comes from French: "Histoire" meaning "story".

 Understanding the tension, ideas, and sparks of actions that lead to further actions and events.